 Special Academic Programs

 Hope College has long recognized the value of offering its students a wide range of off-campus study opportunities, both domestic and international.
 These are available to qualified students through exchange programs and the college's membership in a number of consortiums.
-These include programs run by the Associated College of the Midwest (ACM), Institute for the International Education of Students (IES Abroad), the Council on International Education Exchange (CIEE), the School for International Training (SIT), the Center for Ecological Living and Learning (CELL), the Organization of Tropical Studies – Duke University, Creation Care Study Program (CCSP) and International Studies Abroad (ISA).
-Hope students also have opportunity to direct enroll in a number of overseas institutions which have a partnership with Hope College.
+These include programs run by the Associated College of the Midwest (ACM), IES Abroad, the Council on International Educational Exchange (CIEE), College Year in Athens (CYA), the Chicago Semester, The Philadelphia Center (TPC), Denver Urban Studies (DUS), the Oregon Extension, the New York Arts Program, the School for International Training (SIT), the Organization of Tropical Studies – Duke University, Creation Care Study Program (CCSP) and The Education Abroad Network (TEAN).
+Hope students also have opportunity to directly enroll in a number of overseas institutions which have a partnership with Hope College.
 Semester and year-long opportunities for off-campus study are available in virtually every part of the globe.
 May, June and July terms offer short term options.

 All off-campus programs, independent of length, subject matter, or location, fall into one of the following two categories: